sage-code/maj/verbs.md

 # Some verbs

-All verbs are 4 character long and can be terminate with "o".
+All verbs are 4 character long and can be terminate with "a".

 Format of the verb can be:

-* VCVu :common
+* VCVa :common
-* CVCu :start with a consonant
+* CVCa :start with a consonant
-* CCVu :start with two consonants
+* CCVa :start with two consonants
-* VCCu :contains two consonants
+* VCCa :contains two consonants

 **Level 1**